OmniLayer/omni-devops/README.md

 # Omniwallet, OmniEngine, and Master Core Devops

 **This repository is unmaintained and years out of date.
-It needs a major overhaul/update before it is useful again**
+It needs a major overhaul/update before it is useful again.**

 We are looking for a new maintainer, if you think you can help, please see https://github.com/OmniLayer/omni-devops/issues/10.